SAYaghoubnejad/muon-frost-py/README.md

 ### Run project
 To run the project, first run 5 terminals for 4 nodes and 1 gateway.

 Create a new venv and activate it for every terminal.
-Next, install therequired packages by running this command:
+Next, install the required packages by running this command:

     $(venv) pip install -r requirements.txt

 After installtion, clone the python libp2p package and install it manually for the venv.

-Then run the following command for every terminal to configure the root path of the python project:
+Change the directoy to the MPC_LIB root project and run the following command for every terminal to configure the root path of the python project:

     $(venv) $PYTHONPATH:./

 Run the nodes first.
-Type the following commands in the first 4 terminals to intitiate them.:
+Type the following command in 4 terminals to intitiate them:

     $(venv) python node/main.py -n [1-4]